 Anyone who knows me knows that I adore entertaining.
-Ever since I moved from the east coast to the west, my doors have been revolving year-round with friends and family who come to visit.
-In fact, I had a full house of 12 people this past summer.
+Ever since I moved from the East Coast to the West, my doors have been revolving year-round with friends and family who come to visit.
 I never pass up the chance to spend time with those that matter the most.
-Whether it’s family visiting, a girls night in, or a sleepover party for the kids, you can bet I always have a constant stream of chaos in my home.
+Whether it’s the whole family visiting for dinner or a Christmas party for the kids, you can bet I always have a constant stream of chaos in my home.

 Whooping cough (also called pertussis) is a serious respiratory infection that spreads easily from person to person.
-Outbreaks are more likely to happen in the fall and winter season.
-The infection causes coughing spells so severe that it can be hard to breathe, eat, or sleep.
-Whooping cough can lead to cracked ribs, pneumonia, hospitalization, or even death.
+Outbreaks are more likely to happen in the fall and winter seasons.
+The infection causes coughing spells so severe that it can be hard to breathe, eat or sleep.
+Whooping cough can lead to cracked ribs, pneumonia, hospitalization or even death.
 It affects people of all ages, but infants less than a year old are at greatest risk.

 Unfortunately, four out of five babies with whooping cough catch it at home from loved ones.
 Nearly half of all infants with whooping cough are hospitalized and some may die.
 That is why I encourage you to watch this PSA by the National Foundation for Infectious Diseases to learn more.

 All of my children are vaccinated and it’s very important to include the one to prevent pertussis.
-DTaP is the childhood vaccine, and Tdap is the pertussis booster vaccine for preteens, teens, and adults.
+DTaP is the childhood vaccine, and Tdap is the pertussis booster vaccine for preteens, teens and adults.
 Even with high rates of pediatric vaccination in the US, the number of whooping cough cases has been increasing steadily.
-According to the Centers for Disease Control and Prevention (CDC), worldwide, there are an estimated 16 million cases of pertussis and about 195,000 deaths per year.
+According to the CDC, worldwide, there are an estimated 16 million cases of pertussis and about 195,000 deaths per year.